Promoting diversity, individuality and innovation is at the heart of what we do here at University of the Arts London.

 - using gender specific facilities at UAL.

-To find out more, please download the Guide for Trans Students PDF below or contact the Diversity Team at firstname.lastname@example.org.
+To find out more, please download the guide below or contact the Diversity Team at firstname.lastname@example.org.

 Lesbian, gay, bisexual and trans